sdelcourt/sde.videorent/README.rst

   cd sde.videorent
   make

 We use buildout to deploy plone and its dependencies.
-The first run should take some time, grab a cup of your favourite hot drink meanwhile ;) .
+The first run should take some time so grab a cup of your favourite hot drink meanwhile ;) .
 If everything goes well, it will end the installation by running the server.
 You should see something like::

   2022-03-07 06:07:28 INFO ZServer HTTP server started at Mon Mar  7 06:07:28 2022